KrzysztofZurek1973/webthings-components/web_thing_server/README.md

 ## How to use

-For every *thing* the following functions must be defined:
+For every *webThing* the following functions must be defined:

 * **set function** for writable properties,  function called when the value changes via gateway web interface (PUT for REST API, `setProperty` for WebSocket API)